How to Properly Separate Laundry for Longer Lasting Clothes

 5. Set the Right Temperature

 Traditional standards for laundry temperature are using cold water for dark colors, warm water for light colors, and hot water for whites.
-But if you would like to reduce your energy usage and carbon footprint, follow these green laundry tips from our pros at Mr. Appliance®.

 Why You Should Sort Your Laundry